Qualiasolutions/vuetofficial/README.md

 If you don't have Node installed then you will have to install it.
 The recommended way to do this is vie Node Version Manager (nvm).
 Instructions to install nvm are provided [here](https://heynode.com/tutorial/install-nodejs-locally-nvm/)

-Once nvm is installed you can ensure that you are using the right node version by opening a terminal and running `nvm install 16.14.2` and `nvm use 16.14.2`.
-To set this as the default node version, run `nvm alias default 16.14.2`.
+Once nvm is installed you can ensure that you are using the right node version by opening a terminal and running `nvm install 23.5.0` and `nvm use 23.5.0`.
+To set this as the default node version, run `nvm alias default 23.5.0`.

-To install the required node packages locally, open a terminal in the location where you cloned the code and run `npm i`.
-You also need to install the expo CLI globally by running `npm install --global expo-cli`
+To install the required node packages locally, open a terminal in the location where you cloned the code and run `yarn`.
+You also need to install the expo CLI globally by running `yarn install --global expo-cli`

 Then running `ENV=LOCAL expo start` should start running the app in expo and you can press `w` to see it running in the web simulator.